nadireag/Green-Energy/README.md

 ### Questions:

+* Which states are using the most renewable energy?

 * Total energy consumption vs. renewable energy potential by State: Can a State’s potential meet their consumption?

 * Types of renewable energy by highest potential: Which types account for the most potential?
 By State?